 - Among all cybersecurity breaches, 95% are usually instigated by human error.

-- The international information security market size and worth is likely to cross $170.4 billion by the end of 2022
+- The international information security market size and worth are likely to cross $170.4 billion by the end of 2022

 - With the increasing trend, 68% of business leaders are inclined to believe that their cybersecurity is at increased risk.